Posted by Lee Baker on Wednesday February 18, 2015

 The payware DA-42 by Aerobask is a twin engine, four seat modern composite aircraft, and is ultimately where I spend them most time.
 The G1000-based cockpit provides a really nice experience, but relies on knobs for many functions- luckily PlaneCommand lets you skip out on the knobs for most navigation or communication related functionality (transponder, radios, navigation, etc).
 I've used it in the latest demostration video, taken from the front page of this website:

-I hope you enjoy all the new features in version two!More posts
+I hope you enjoy all the new features in version two!More blog posts